estatewatch/estatewatch.github.io/content/estates/joycesnells.md

 A ballot of estate residents was held in November 2021.
 78% of eligible residents voted in favour of redevelopment on an 85% turnout.

-The Mayor has pledged £150m grant funding to the scheme and Enfield approved its own planning application in September 2022 for 1900 new homes, half of which will be 'affordable'.
+The Mayor has pledged £150m (AHP) grant funding to the scheme and signed off Enfield's planning application, which was approved in July 2024.
+The permission is for 2,028 new homes, half of which will be 'affordable'.

+The Mayor has also [allocated £50m](https://www.enfield.gov.uk/news-and-events/2024/02/grant-to-propel-joyce-and-snells-estates-regeneration-project) from his Land Fund to the scheme.

 In July 2024, it was [reported](https://www.constructionenquirer.com/2024/07/23/go-ahead-for-850m-north-london-estate-rebuild/) that Enfield Council is seeking a development partner for the scheme.